nus-cs2103-AY2425S1/ip/README.md

 ### `list` : List all tasks

-Lists all tasks in `data.txt` (the default storage file)
+Lists all tasks in `data.txt` (the default storage file).

 Format: `list`

 ### `todo` : Add a new todo

-Adds a new task without any date attached to it
+Adds a new task without any date attached to it.

 Format: `todo DESCRIPTION`